Skip to main content

 Read-OnlyToggle to prevent all write operations on this connection

-Use colors to visually distinguish between environments (e.g., red for production, green for development).
+Use colors to distinguish environments: red for production, green for development.
 Enable Read-Only mode for production databases to prevent accidental writes.

 Connection Section